richryan/richryan.github.io/_posts/2018-01-22-ex-ante-ex-post.md

 \end{align*}
 $$

 Chair Bernanke talked about promising not to raise interest rates&mdash;no matter what&mdash;which would increase \\( \mathbb{E}_t \pi_t \\) thereby lowering \\( r_t \\).
 It was pretty clear Chair Bernanke had the Fisher effect in mind.

 There's nothing deep behind the terms *ex ante* interest rate and *ex post* interest rate.
-And, in fact, it's even messier in practice&mdash;
-what interest rate and what measure of inflation?
+And, in fact, it's even messier in practice&mdash;what interest rate and what measure of inflation?
 There are lots of interest rates and several measures of inflation.